obzervr/apidocs/data-pipeline/Data-Pipeline-Integration-Guidance.md

 -- Next extraction with @LastPagingId = 0x1000
 -- Gets Assignment ABC again with Status = 'Complete'

--- Without proper handling: TWO records in your warehouse ❌ -- With upsert/merge: ONE record, updated status ✅
+-- Without proper handling: TWO records in your warehouse.
+This may be what you desire.
+-- With upsert/merge: ONE record, updated status.
 ```

 #### Implementation Examples